-Awareness is the state that contradicts ignorance, it is the absolute consciousness of everything happening around the individual, on the social, economic, and environmental levels, political specifically awareness. distinguishes between human consciousness and knowledge, stating that awareness is wisdom, and ethical conscience and selfawareness exceed the realms of philosophy and science16, aiding individuals' in an understanding of their own value and abilities, which are determined by their belief in themselves.17 Any change within oneself or within society is solely dependent on one's 'faith' in intrinsic value.
+Awareness is the state that contradicts ignorance, it is the absolute consciousness of everything happening around the individual, on the social, economic, and environmental levels, specifically political awareness.
+Shariati distinguishes between human consciousness and knowledge, stating that awareness is wisdom, and ethical conscience and selfawareness exceed the realms of philosophy and science16, aiding in an individuals' understanding of their own value and abilities, which are determined by their belief in themselves.17 Any change within oneself or within society is solely dependent on one's 'faith' in intrinsic value.